lgarron/javascript-minus-javascript/README.md

-navigate to localhost:8000/slide.html in a browser to see the slides browse between slides with arrow buttons ponder the irony that it's a talk about how your site shouldn't work without javascript, and it doesn't work without javascript
+navigate to localhost:8000/slide.html in a browser to see the slides browse between slides with arrow buttons ponder the irony that it's a talk about how your site should work without javascript, and it doesn't work without javascript